- A Student Guide to Michigan No-Fault Insurance (Plus … Advice for Michigan Students Attending College Elsewhere)

 Does an out-of-state student need a Michigan no-fault insurance policy?

 You may have been hoping otherwise, but the answer is almost certainly yes.
 If a college student will have access to a car in Michigan for more than 30 days in a calendar year, Michigan law requires that student to obtain a no-fault policy issued by a company licensed to operate in the state.
+“College students are starting the semester and moving into dorm rooms, off-campus apartments, or other rented housing, and these changes may mean their insurance needs may have changed,” said Michigan Department of Insurance and Financial Services (DIFS) Director Anita Fox.
+“It is critical that college students and their families discuss their situation with a licensed insurance agent or company to make sure they have the appropriate insurance coverage they need to protect themselves, their families, and their belongings.”

 Here’s why: If the student is pulled over for speeding or some other seemingly minor infraction and can’t prove they have a Michigan-approved no-fault insurance policy, the penalties for driving while “uninsured” (which is what the law specifies when there is no Michigan-based insurance in place) can be drastic.
 Being uninsured when driving in Michigan is considered a criminal offense and comes with fines up to $500… and even the potential for prison time.
 Specifically, Michigan law states that “An owner (editor’s note: a college student driving a family-owned car will be legally considered the owner even if their name isn’t listed on the car’s title)… who operates the motor vehicle or motorcycle or permits it to be operated upon a public highway in this state, without having in full force and effect security complying with this section or section 3101 or 3103 is guilty of a misdemeanor.
 A person convicted of a misdemeanor under this section shall be fined not less than $200.00 nor more than $500.00, imprisoned for not more than 1 year, or both.”
 In other words, out-of-state college students who drive without no-fault insurance policies in Michigan can be considered criminals and treated as such.